-It’s funny how people tend to be much more sensitive about damage to hearing than about impaired eyesight.
+It’s funny how people tend to be more sensitive about their hearing than their eyesight.

 I certainly include myself in this over-sensitive group.
 Cheerfully I admit to hearing loss.
 Proudly I wear my cunning little Phonax hearing aids.
 But poke me the wrong way and I’ll still bristle with indignation.

 Partly, I’m reacting to another funny thing about human nature: I’ve noticed that the more defensive people are about their own hearing, the more they are likely to comment on other people’s hearing.

 So when a person with poor hearing comments on my poor hearing, logic flees.
 These two people are incapable of having a sensible conversation on the topic of hearing, because rumbling under the spoken words are other powerful silent messages, such as…

 “Pot calling the kettle black.”

 And our listening gets worse and worse.
 Neither of us can bear to hear certain truths.

 During one such exchange recently, a sister had to step in and tell us two deafish persons to drop the subject.
 Our conversation was going nowhere.
 Being over-sensitive about our hearing had made us socially inept.
 And rude.
 And deaf.